The Cuban Family Reunification Parole Program

 A Cuban paroled into the U.S. under the CFRP Program meets the definition of a Cuban entrant.

 If an immigrant visa becomes available while someone is being processed for parole under the CFRP Program, that person may choose to continue with the parole process.
-Alternatively, the person may choose to be processed by the Department of State for an immigrant visa, in which case, he or she will be required to pay any fees associated with that process.
+Alternatively, the person may choose to be processed by the Department of State for an immigrant visa, in which case, they will be required to pay any fees associated with that process.
 We will not refund the CFRP Program application fee.

-- Memorandum Of Agreement between CBP, ICE and USCIS regarding Parole Authority (PDF)
+- Memorandum of Agreement between CBP, ICE and USCIS regarding Parole Authority (PDF)

 - Additional Information on Filing a Fee Waiver